davidmoten/xuml-tools/README.md

 Web Class Diagram Viewer
 ------------------------
 The following examples are based on storing the domain xml and the associated presentation settings on the server.
-To be investigated is the http://www.diagram.ly approach where all user data is stored on the client machine and the application does no account management.
+To be investigated is the http://www.diagram.ly approach (see this [interview](http://doeswhat.com/2011/04/11/interview-with-david-benson-diagramly/)) where all user data is stored on the client machine and the application does no account management.
 Might be worth pursuing.

 These pre-alpha demos are available: